mocha-opts/awesome-stars-coconut/README.md

 ## HTML

-*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT promt curation to use ChatGPT better.
+*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.

 *   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev